-Due to the Coronavirus Pandemic, all volunteers are required to wear face masks covering both the nose and the mouth at all times during Food Bank events and while on Food Bank property.
+All volunteers are required to wear face masks covering both the nose and the mouth at all times during Food Bank events and while on Food Bank property.
 Volunteers are also encouraged to socially distance when possible.
-For volunteers working on-site, you will be required to have your temperature checked and recorded every day before beginning volunteer work.
-During all bagging for programs, volunteers are required to wear gloves and are encouraged to use hand sanitizer and wash hands when applicable.
-A volunteer may be required to leave the facility or Food Bank event if they do not adhere to our Covid-19 regulations
+Volunteers working on-site will be required to have your temperature checked and recorded every day before beginning volunteer work.
+During foodhandling events, volunteers are required to wear gloves and are encouraged to use hand sanitizer and wash hands when applicable.
+A volunteer may be required to leave the facility or Food Bank event if they do not adhere to our Covid-19 regulations.